top of page

 Clinical Cores

-Semester 5
+Semester 5 (MD5+)(Pre-Clerkship)

-AICM 2511: Advanced Introduction to Clinicial Medicine
+AICM 2511: Advanced Introduction to Clinicial Medicine (Semester 5: 15 Weeks)

-Advanced Introduction to Clinical Medicine (AICM) builds upon previously acquired basic science knowledge and clinical skills.
+Advanced Introduction to Clinical Medicine (AICM) builds upon the previously acquired basic science knowledge and clinical skills.
 AICM prepares student for a successful transition to the clinical clerkships through additional patient contact in clinical facilities in the United States.
 Emphasis is placed on improving techniques of the physical examination and diagnostic skills.
 Critical thinking will be refined to strengthen the ability to formulate rational clinical hypotheses and differential diagnoses.
 By the end of the course, students will be able to demonstrate their improved critical thinking skills, their accrual of knowledge on mechanism of disease processes, and their clinical acumen by making cogent written and oral presentations in a patient-care setting.
 Important segments of the program will include lectures on statistics and epidemiology.
 Biostatistics as related to medicine is covered in lectures, emphasizing the process of collecting data and the statistical methods to evaluate hypothesis outcomes: Type I and Type II errors.
 Statistical tests are explained as to their use to analyze data from epidemiological studies: parametric tests; non-parametric tests; categorical tests.
 Epidemiology covers types of research study designs, risks and odds ratio to analyze cohort and case-control studies.
 QUCOM students will learn how testing factors must be bias free, reliable and valid (sensitivity & specificity) as they relate to the prevalence of diseases.
 Students study the distribution and determinants used to control global illness.
 Types of analysis are the cornerstone of population heath and inform policy decisions: for treatment and prevention.
 Lectures on medical ethics examine the biological, developmental, environmental, and social/cultural aspects of cognition, emotions, and behavior.
 Students will observe and learn the importance of the doctor-physician relationship and develop skills for clinical interviewing.
 Topics covered will include the review of possible legal and ethical dilemmas as well as strategies for their resolution.
 As part of this course, medical ethics introduces ethical, professional and legal issues that are likely to impact the practice of medicine today and in the future.
-Students are taught to recognize ethical, professional, and legal conflicts in general clinical settings and through case studies and small groups, and learn how to examine these issues and resolve such conflicts appropriately. © 2023-2024 QUCOM-Licensed Digital Course Catalogue.
+Students are taught to recognize ethical, professional, and legal conflicts in general clinical settings and through case studies and small groups, and learn how to examine these issues and resolve such conflicts appropriately. © 2024-2025 QUCOM-Licensed Digital Course Catalogue.
 All rights reserved.

 OSCE Development of Objective Structured Clinical Examination Skills